pokui/nsrc-gns3/docs/topology/peering-ixp/index.md

 * A peering router (PX)
 * A core router (CX)
 * An access router (AX)
+* A customer router (CustX)
 * A server (srvX)
-* A customer router (CustX)

 ![Group topology](peering-group.png)

-In addition, there are two "transit" routers which provide the uplinks, and two IXPs each with a switch (IXP), a services router (SR), and an Ubuntu BIRD router server (RS).
+In addition, there are two "transit" routers which provide the uplinks; and two IXPs each with a switch (IXP), a services router (SR), and an Ubuntu BIRD router server (RS).